Part 2 of 2

 Analyzing the two methods – Median Sale Price and Median Sale

-Price per Square Foot (SP/SF) – for adjusting the dependent variable in the
+Price per Square Foot (SP/SF) – for adjusting the dependent variable in the AVM regression model using single-family home sales data requires a comparative evaluation based on averages, standard deviations, and coefficient of variation (CV).

 1.